Tijana0/CCL1/diary.md

 Initially I made everything speed up during nitro boost, but then I realized that the other random cars shouldn't change their speed, so today I fixed that.
 I also added the final-score / play-again screen.
 And, I implemented collision detection between the player car and random cars.

 21.01:
-I fixed the nitro botton, actually hid it, since it was always visible, so I made it only appear during the game screen, and not on the start screen.
+I fixed the nitro botton, or hid it, since it was always visible, so I made it only appear during the game screen, and not on the start screen.
 I also implemented the explosion spritesheet today.
 And, I fixed a few more things that weren't quite right.

 22.01:
 Today I did the final touches on my game, including fixing a few small things, and some minor adjustments/changes.